PySimpleGUI/PySimpleGUI/readme.md

 <a href="https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_readme/Raspberry%20Pi.jpg"><img src="https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_readme/Raspberry%20Pi.jpg"  alt="img" align="right" width="500px"></a>

-Because PySimpleGUI is compatible back to Python 3.4, it is capable of creating a GUI for your Raspberry Pi projects.
+Because PySimpleGUI is compatible back to Python 3.4, it can create a GUI for your Raspberry Pi projects.
 It works particularly well when paired with a touchscreen.
 You can also use PySimpleGUIWeb to control your Pi if it doesn't have a monitor attached.

 <br><br>
 <br><br>